The Problem of Babies and Bathwater

 The Problem of Sameness, Part I: Hair

-Charlotte Perkins Gilman is a skilled writer.
+Charlotte Perkins Gilman was a skilled writer.

 Her six protagonists in Herland, if one includes Terry, have distinct and memorable personalities.
 She achieves this feat easily early on and never wavers: